buildwithgrove/docs/docs/supported-methods/polygon.md

 For Polygon we maintain an Archival network.
 If you are accessing data from 128 blocks ago or earlier, please ensure to use Archival.
 This allows you to query historical data while also ensuring optimal performance.
 The supported methods for the archival chains are identical to their non-archival counterparts.

+### Chain Relay IDs for Supported Methods
+Each blockchain we support has a specific Portal API prefix and RelayChainID, which are integral parts of our supported methods functionality.
+These are used to correctly route and process requests.

 | Blockchain | Portal API Prefix | RelayChainID | Blockheight |
 |---------|-------------|-------------|-------------|
 | `Polygon Matic` | poly-mainnet | 0009 | Latest - 127 blocks |